 I saw that you performed alongside some amazing drag queens for PA Pride Festival; big things are happening!
 What’s next for you?

 PA pride was so much fun!
 I have been having a blast performing at Pride festivals the last few months.
 Already this year we have hit Kalamazoo Michigan Pride, Capital Pride in Washington, DC, Frederick, Maryland Pride, Lexington, Kentucky Pride and have Atlanta, Georgia Pride October 14th!
 I am still in contract with AGT so it kind of limits me for what all I can do but I have an amazing team here in Nashville that is working very hard and we have lots of big things coming.
 I will be featured on AGT tomorrow night 8/7c on NBC for the final judge cuts episode.
 Next week the Live show will start.
 I will be dropping my new single on iTunes tonight after the episode airs!
 The same song I’m singing on the show tomorrow.
 So keep an eye out!
 I keep shows and music updates on all my social media accounts.
 You can find me on Instagram, Facebook, and Twitter under @BrodyRayMusic.
 We will have a new EP dropping shortly after all this also.

-Jennie Zhu is the Outreach Coordinator and Marketing Associate of Care2Rock.
+Jennie Zhu is the Marketing Operations of Care2Rock.
 She currently resides in Austin, TX, but never stops moving.

 "My child's instructor has not only profoundly opened his musical abilities up and made it fun but he is also a life mentor who has taught him dedication, discipline, grace and accomplishment through hard work.
 We feel very blessed that he is part of our lives. "